 Most common side-effects of the COVID-19 vaccines

 After COVID-19 vaccination, you may experience side effects, which will generally be mild.
-The injection site may be sore and/or red, and you may have a headache and feel tired.
-Muscle pain, joint pain, chills and fever may also occur after COVID-19 vaccination.
+Side effects such as headache, pain at the injection site, fatigue, muscle pain, joint pain, chills, and fever may start a few hours or days after the injection.
 Side effects happen because a COVID-19 vaccination kickstarts your body’s immune system.
 They usually go away by themselves within 3 days, but they can be unpleasant.

 For a complete overview of the possible side effects, see the vaccine package leaflets.